lukecarbis/WPaaP/presentation.md

 ???

+Experimentation in Product Development is a half-science, there's still a lot of ideation generation.

 > Hypothesis Driven Development

-* What does this mean?
-* It's the right way to develop a product idea

-Here's how it works:
+It's the best approach for developing product ideas.
+Here's how it works…

+---

+name: idea
+class: center, middle

+.jumboji[💡]
+## 1. Have an idea

+???

-1. You have an idea
+You have an idea for a product.

+What next?

+* Get your friends opinions?
+* Go ask your Mum what she thinks?
+* Take a weekend to put it together and RELEASE it

+#### If our aim here is to launch a great product, with a market fit, as quickly as possible, then doing these things would be like trying to shoot a _moving target_, _at a distance_, _in the dark_.

+No. Keep your weekend.
+Instead…

+---

+name: hypothesis
+class: center, middle

+.jumboji[🤔]
-2. You come up with a hypothesis
+## 2. Create a hypothesis

+???

+Create a hypothesis

-	* A hypothesis doesn't start with "I believe..." (otherwise it's true by default)
+A hypothesis doesn't start with "I believe..." (otherwise it's true by default)

+Be more clear:
-	* More clear: "If this, then that"
+>"If this, then that"

-	* A good start: "If I show people a screenshot, they will download"
+A good start:
+>"If I show people a screenshot, they will download"

-	* Be even clearer
+Be even clearer:
-	* "If I show people who work for a WordPress Agency a screenshot demonstrating how my product will save them time, they will download it"
+>"If I show people who work for a WordPress Agency a screenshot demonstrating how my product will save them time, they will download it"

+---

+name: test
+class: center, middle

+.jumboji[✅]
-3. You test the hypothesis
+## 3. Test the hypothesis
-4. You apply the results to your product

-What sort of knowledge should you be gathering to test your hypothesis?

-* Quantitative or Qualitative?
-* e.g. How your product is use?
-Or, why your product is used?
-* e.g. Analytics and numbers?
-Or, user feedback?

-It's a false debate:

-> Use many different types of information to _triangulate_ a solution.

-Follow up quantitative questions (how) with qualitative (why).
+???

+Test the hypothesis.

+Gut decisions are the enemy.
+Set up a mental alert for any time you come across one.

+You need DATA.
+You need cold, hard FACTS.

+This allows you to:

+* Make the correct decision faster
+* Justify your decision (i.e. to stakeholders)

+#### When we use hypotheses to inform our product approach, we _know the exact position_ of our product target.

 ---